WangXuan95/FPGA-UART/README.md

 ### 1.5 `o_overflow` signal

-If users frequently make ` o_tready=1` , that is, if the data is not taken away in time, the received data may be stored more and more in module's FIFO.
-When the FIFO overflow, the newly received bytes will be discarded, and a one-cycle-high-pulse will appear on `o_overflow` .
+If users frequently make `o_tready=0` , that is, if the data is not taken away in time, the received data may be stored more and more in module's FIFO.
+When the FIFO overflow, the newly enqueue bytes will be discarded, and a one-cycle-high-pulse will appear on `o_overflow` .
 In other cases, `o_overflow` keeps low.

 ### 1.6 Baud rate checking